kevkel40/Azure-postdeploy-vm/README.md

 # Azure-postdeploy-vm
-Group Policy Settings for stand alone Windows Server 2022 Datacenter Exxpand the contents of the GroupPolicy.zip file into the path C:\Windows\System32\GroupPolicy, overwriting the content and reboot the vm.
+Group Policy Settings for stand alone Windows Server 2022 Datacenter Expand the contents of the GroupPolicy.zip file into the path C:\Windows\System32\GroupPolicy, overwriting the content and reboot the vm.

 Scripts to run on Azure VM's post deployment to set security settings